aeyobd/dwarfs/thesis/introduction.md

 *Gaia* has revolutionized many astronomical disciplines, the least of which is local group and Milky Way science.
 While proper motions of a dwarf galaxies has been measured in a case by case basis by the Hubble Space Telescope, a full systematic determination of proper motions for most dwarf galaxies was unavailable until *Gaia* [@MV2020a; @battaglia+2022]. *Gaia* has furthermore allowed for the detection and improved measurements of halo substructures and streams [@bonaca+price-whelan2025], Milky Way structure and kinematics [@hunt+vasiliev2025].

-For Local group dwarf spheroidals, *Gaia* has allowed for many of the first proper motion measurements.
+For Local group dwarf spheroidal, *Gaia* has allowed for many of the first proper motion measurements.
 While the proper motion uncertainty on a typical dwarf member star is often with large uncertainties, by combining the proper motions for 100s to 1000s of stars in *Gaia*, incredibly precise proper motion measurements can be determined [e.g. @MV2020a], sometimes only limited by *Gaia*'s systematic error floor.
 Proper motions have ushered in a new dynamical era for MW satellites studies, where we often have precise determinations of the dwarf galaxy's (short term) orbit under a given MW potential.